feyhide/golang101/README.md

-# Go Lang Learning Repo
+# GoLang Learning Repository

 Welcome to my **GoLang Learning Repository**! 🚀

-I've been wanting to try **Go (Golang)** for a long time, and this repo is where I document my journey of learning it from scratch.
-Each folder contains code related to different Go concepts, from basic syntax to advanced topics.
+This repository documents my journey of learning **Go (Golang)** from scratch.
+Each folder contains code and examples related to different Go concepts, from fundamental syntax to advanced topics.

-Each folder focuses on a specific Go concept.

-## ▶️ How to Run Code
+## ▶️ Running the Code

-To run any specific lesson except webapp, use the following command:
+To execute a specific lesson (excluding the web application), use:

 ```sh
 go run <foldername>/main.go